climo-ai/climo-r/README.md

 model <- lme(x ~ y, data)
 ```

-Now, you can upload the model to climo.ai using the
+Now, you can upload the model to clinicalmodels.io using the
 `climo::create_model()` function.
 To create a climo model, you need at
 least three things: a fitted object (e.g., lme object), a name for your
 climo model, and a clinical area.